denten-books/plain-text/main.md

 to make only high-level control available to the user and then only those aspects of control that are deemed appropriate to the sovereign (loc.
 159)."

 [^ln1-kant]:

-### 1.1.4 Binary Collapse of Space

-As information was compressed and pushed through the wires, it would undergo a number of transformations.
+As information was compressed and pushed through the wires, it underwent a number of transformations.
 Donald Murray, the inventor of the Murray alphabet, conceived of that transformation in terms of movement from space to time.
 Unfolding something like the "metaphysics of telegraph signalling alphabets"